Correlation Functions Involving Dirac Fields from Homotopy Algebras I: The Free Theory: Conclusions and discussion

 \section{Conclusions and discussion}

-We extended the formula for correlation functions of scalar field theories in terms of quantum $A_\infty$ algebras presented in~\cite{Okawa:2022sjf} to incorporate Dirac fields.
-We used a description that is analogous to string field theory, and the formula for correlation functions takes the same form for both scalar fields and Dirac fields.
+We extended the formula for correlation functions of scalar field theories in terms of quantum $A_\infty$ algebras, presented in Ref.~\cite{Okawa:2022sjf}, to incorporate Dirac fields.
+We used a description that is analogous to string field theory, and a primary advantage of our approach is that the formula for correlation functions takes the same form for both scalar fields and Dirac fields.
 It is given by

 where

 For a scalar field $\varphi (x)$, $\Phi$ is given by

 For a Dirac field $\Psi (x)$, $\Phi$ is given by